unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

 An opt-in approach like Spotify's clearly reminds your *integrators* to think about concurrency control and make up their minds whether it makes sense for their *end-users*.

-On the contrary this is not a sound strategy if different the same resource can be modified from more than one *integrator*.An *end-user* might then overwrite changes made via a opted-in integration from a opted-out integration.
+On the contrary this is not a sound strategy if the same resource can be modified from more than one *integrator*.
+An *end-user* might then overwrite changes made via a opted-in integration from a opted-out integration.

 ## Know your requirements